 This message means that your club has inactivated your record, which our member clubs tend to do any time from January through April of each year.
 You will want to contact your club to inquire about renewing for the season; or, if you have already paid your dues, contact your club anyway to inquire about the delay.
-If you wish to join a different club, go to our web site at www.oga.org, and click on Join the OGA Today to expedite your membership reactivation.
+If you wish to join a different club, click here to join one of our online member clubs and expedite your membership reactivation.

 What is the “R” next to my Handicap Index?

 The “R” indicates that a golfer’s Handicap Index has undergone a reduction due to exceptional tournament scores, posted within the last 12 months.
 The reduction procedure is an automatic component of Index calculations, and a crucial part of the Handicap System.
 It is meant to identify players who excel in competition beyond their normal Index.

 - How far below your Index your best two eligible T scores are.